 We'll keep you posted on what's happening with the Old Missouri Bank family and beyond.
 Community events, policy updates, fraud prevention and other tips … you name it, this is where you'll find it!

-Old Missouri Bank announces
+Old Missouri Bank Breaks Ground on

 5 lessons from extremely productive people to start your year off right

 So you find yourself in the last place you thought you'd be — in a career rut, where inspiration is a struggle and you're locked in a paralysis, unsure how to make it better.
 Take heart; we've all been there at one time or another.
 To break the logjam, we looked to five big influencers who will help you feel more inspired and boost your productivity.

 Warren Buffett: Limit your focus

 The Sage of Omaha helped his pilot (allegedly) chart a more ambitious life plan with the 25-5 rule.
 You start by listing your top 25 goals and dreams.
 Then, choose the top 5 and rank them.
 As for the other 20?
 They don’t matter, Buffett says.
 In fact, they should be avoided.

 To give your biggest projects a fast start, begin with things that come easily or are even fun, says the founder of Facebook.
 That early sense of progress just may give you the momentum to get through the toughest steps.